Church of Saint George (Lod): Crusader cathedral

 After reconquering the land from the Crusaders in the aftermath of the 1187 Battle of Hattin, Saladin had the cathedral of Lydda and castle of Ramla demolished in 1191.
 The territory around Lydda changed hands repeatedly during the next eight decades, and the state of the church during this time is not clearly documented, with nothing to support the notion that it was rebuilt by Richard the Lionhearted.
 It seems that the Greek Orthodox continued using the still standing eastern part of the church, with the choir and the tomb of St George, possibly along with the smaller buildings southwest of the ruined cathedral.
-In 1266 Lydda fell to the Mamluk sultan Baibars.
+In 1266, Lydda fell to the Mamluk sultan Baibars.
 Clermont-Ganneau speculated that the Frankish materials present in secondary use at the nearby Jindas Bridge (1273) were taken from the demolished part of the Lydda church, which Adrian Boas sees as part of the wider Mamluk custom of marking the triumph over the Christians by recycling their masonry for their own constructions.

 Mamluk mosque

-During the Mamluk period, the ruined western part of the Crusader church has been converted into a congregational mosque, the earliest mention of which comes from the early 15th century.
+During the Mamluk period, the ruined western part of the Crusader church was converted into a congregational mosque, the earliest mention of which comes from the early 15th century.
 The remains of the smaller Byzantine basilica southwest of the main church, including its apse, were incorporated into the mosque's prayer hall; today a pillar that once stood in the nave of the basilica remains inside the mosque prayer hall with an inscription in Greek.
-Above the entrance to the mosque is an inscription dating its construction to June 1269 (Ramadan 667), as instructed by Baibars.
+Above the entrance to the mosque is an inscription dating its construction to June 1269 (Ramadan 667 AH), as instructed by Baibars.

-The northern façade of the mosque building faces the courtyard (sahn), and makes use of the south wall of the Crusader church.
-The mosque itself is built as a length hall divided into three by two rows of four pillars each.
+The northern façade of the mosque building faces the sahn, and makes use of the south wall of the Crusader church.
+The mosque is built as a hall divided into three by two rows of four pillars each.
 Its ceiling is vaulted and made in the shape of a cross.
 On the eastern side of the prayer hall remains a remnant of a Byzantine apse.
 Beneath the mosque are underground halls, built by the Crusaders and used as reservoirs for the church and city residents.
-The mosque and minaret were mentioned by Felix Fabri in the 1480s:
+Felix Fabri mentioned the mosque and minaret in the 1480s:

-"The rest of the church has been cut off from the choir by a wall, and they have made that part of it into a fair mosque in honour of Mahomet, and adorned it with a lofty tower.
-The door stood over against us, so that we could see into the courtyard of the mosque, and into the mosque itself, and it was like Paradise for cleanliness and beauty."

-In the Ottoman period, the entrance to the courtyard of the mosque was located on its western wall, but it was later moved to its northern side.